 Selected Adverse Events

-Nelfinavir is a protease inhibitor (PI) approved for use in combination with 2 nucleoside reverse transcriptase inhibitors in children aged >2 years.
-Nelfinavir is not recommended for treatment of children aged <2 years (see the Perinatal Guidelines).
+Nelfinavir is a protease inhibitor (PI) approved for use in combination with 2 nucleoside reverse transcriptase inhibitors in children 2 to 13 years of age.
+Nelfinavir is not recommended for treatment of children aged <2 years.

 Efficacy in Pediatric Clinical Trials